KyleM157/jettywatch/index.markdown

 | 13:27  | L      |         -0.07 |
 | 19:31  | H      |          3.71 |

 High likelihood of leftovers.
 Surf will drop pretty quickly throught the day, however.
 Unfortunately, the AM high tide slows things down.
-The best window will be on the dropping late-AM tide.
+The best window will be on the dropping tide, late-AM.

 Currently, I'm expecting wave heights in the waist-chest high range.
 The wind forecast has backed down a touch, but will still be pretty strong for the amount of surf.
 Note the southerly wind switch for the afternoon.
+Depending on how the sandbars are fairing and how early waves are breaking as the tide backs out, wave heights should be closer to the chest high end of that range.
+Hard to describe how annoying that early high tide is.

 Notes: Much more approachable for average surfers and still looks fun.
 Be aware of the horribly timed AM high tide.